SDU-eScience/UCloud/backend/service-lib/wiki/auditing-scenario.md

 E.g on MacOS use 'export [variable_name]=[variable_value]'.

 - `$DATE` should be replaced with the current date (format YYYY.MM.DD)
-- `$USERNAME` should be replaced with your username.
+- `$USERNAME1` should be replaced with your username.
 If using the user created for this purpose this should be audit1.
+- `$USERNAME2` should be replaced with a second username.
+If using the user created for this purpose this should be audit2
 - `$ELASTIC_USER` an admin user of the elastic cluster
 - `$ELASTIC_PASSWORD` matching password of the admin user